tormenmashi/bee-movie-spam/README.md

 # bee-movie-script-spam
 Have you ever wanted to spam a group chat with Bee movie script word by word?
 Now you can

-This code requires really basic knowledge with Python

-This code also requires 'keyboard' library and Python
+This code requires really basic knowledge with Python and 'keyboard' library and Python

 To install "Keyboard" Library, type [pip install keyboard]

-Put the 'Bee.txt' and 'Script.py' in the same directory.
-Run Script.py in a command prompt in the same directory
+Put the 'Bee.txt' and 'Script.py' in the same directory and run Script.py in a command prompt in the same directory or else you'll get errors

 The code has a 3 second delay for you to click on message box of your preffered messaging app before it starts and has a 0.3 seconds delay between each word sent, both of the delays can be modified in the code itself if needed.
 This code emulates a keyboard which means you can use this code in any app that supports key input.